 This post may contain affiliate links which may give us a commission at no additional cost to you.
 As an Amazon Associate we earn from qualifying purchases.

 I love to decorate the front porch for Halloween.
-My kids love it even more!
-They always want to make it as spooky as possible.
-Kid-friendly cheap decor is a must at my house!
-Halloween is one of my favorite holidays to decorate for, because with just a few dollars, you can transform things into spooky fun decor!
+My kids always ask me to make it as spooky as possible, and they want to see new things every year.
+So I’m always on the hunt for kid-friendly, cheap decor!
+The great thing about Halloween is that you can transform things into spooky fun decor for just a few dollars!
 These DIY Glow In The Dark Floating Ghosts are the perfect craft to make for your house this year!
-They will be glowing and floating outside your house all night long!

 DIY Glow In The Dark Floating Ghosts